veradalelabs/overviewer_cfg/readme.md

 The script is set up with cron in mind as it will check to see if overviewer is still running.

-The script, overviewer2.sh, takes 5 command line arguments;
+The script, overviewer.sh, takes the following command line arguments;
+  * mode: (required) online|offline  Use online to run against a currently running server, offline to render archived or offline maps
-  * worldname: The name for your world, pick something unique to identify this map
+  * worldname: (required) The name for your world, pick something unique to identify this map
-  * worldpath: The path to the world to be mapped
+  * worldpath: (required)The path to the world to be mapped
-  * dockercontainername: The name of the dockercontainer
+  * dockercontainername: (required for online use only) The name of the dockercontainer
-  * rconport for container: The config will report render progress to players on the server and manage saving while rendering
+  * rconport for container: (required for online use only) The config will report render progress to players on the server and manage saving while rendering
-  * mapdir: The output directory you would like your map written to
+  * mapdir: (required) The output directory you would like your map written to

-_Usage example: ./overviewer2.sh testing /home/minecraft/world minecraft 25575 /home/minecraft/mcmaps/map_
+_Online Usage example: ./overviewer.sh online testing /home/minecraft/world minecraft 25575 /home/minecraft/mcmaps/map_
+_Offline Usage example: ./overviewer.sh offline testing /home/minecraft/world /home/minecraft/mcmaps/map_

 ### **This config will generate the following maps:**